abishek-p-24901317/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ## Algorithm:

-1. Import all the required packages.

-2. Display the output values using graphical representation tools as scatter plot and graph.

-3. Predict the values using predict() function.
+1.Import necessary packages: numpy, pandas, and StandardScaler from sklearn.preprocessing.

+2.Define linear_regression() to perform gradient descent and learn model parameters.

+3.Load the dataset, extract features and target, convert data types, and standardize them.

+4.Train the model using linear_regression() and obtain optimized parameters.

+5.Standardize new input data, predict the output, inverse transform the result, and display the predicted value.

-4. Display the predicted values and end the program.
+6.End the program.

 ## Program:
 ```